HickoryWinds/PaperScraper/README.md

 ![picture](/public/assets/images/note-deleted.png)

 #### If the user want to delete an article, the 'Delete Article' button can be clicked.
-The article will be deleted and the page refreshed.
+The article and its associated notes will be deleted and the page refreshed.

 ![picture](/public/assets/images/article-deleted.png)